If you work

 - childcare fees you pay so you can work (up to 50% of your take home pay)

-- caring fees you pay for a disabled adult so you can work (up to 50% of your take home pay)
+- caring fees you pay so you can work (up to 50% of your take home pay).
+Caring fees must be for the person you get Carer Support Payment for

 - self-employment business expenses, for example, heating, lighting or cleaning

-To work out your take home pay, Social Security Scotland adds up:
+To work out your take home pay, Social Security Scotland add up:

 - your salary if you're an employee